Interstate Compact for Juveniles

 Administration

-The compact administrator is responsible for the overall implementation of the compact, for communicating with other states and jurisdictions, ensuring compliance with ICJ rules, and resolving disputes.
-The compact administrator also serves as the state’s representative to the Interstate Commission for Juveniles.
+The Compact Administrator is responsible for the overall implementation of the Compact and also serves as Wisconsin's representative to the Interstate Commission for Juveniles.

 Case Assignment

-In Wisconsin, assignment of ICJ cases from other states is done according to where the youth will live and the youth’s age, as follows:
+• In Wisconsin, assignment of ICJ cases from other states is done according to where the youth will reside and the youth's age, as follows:

-• Counties in which DJC provides correctional aftercare – ICJ youth are assigned to a state agent.
+• Counties in which Division of Juvenile Corrections (DJC) provides aftercare supervision – ICJ youth are assigned to a State Probation/Parole Agent.

-• Counties that provide their own aftercare – The ICJ case is assigned to the county for supervision.
+• Counties that provide their own aftercare supervision – ICJ youth are assigned to the county for supervision, if the youth is scheduled to discharge prior to their 18th birthday.